Soneso/as-soroban-sdk/README.md

 When calling a contract function the host will only pass ```u64``` raw values.
 The raw values can encode different types of values (e.g. ```i32```, ```u32```, ```symbol```, ```bitset```, etc.) or ```object handles```.
 Please read more details about them in [CAP-46](https://github.com/stellar/stellar-protocol/blob/master/core/cap-0046.md#host-value-type).

-The SDK can encode and decode this values.
+The SDK can encode and decode these values.

 ```RawVals``` divide up the space of 64 bits according to a 2-level tagging scheme.
 The first tag is a bit in the least-significant position, indicating whether the `RawVal` is a plain ```u63``` 63-bit unsigned integer, or some more-structured value with a second-level tag in the next most significant 3 bits.
 The 63-bit unsigned integer case can also be thought of as handling the complete range of non-negative signed 64-bit integers.